ranjitjhala/flux-tutorial/typ/ch08_traits.typ

 #alert("success", [
-*EXERCISE:* Can you modify the code above so that the second call to `index` is accepted by flux?
+*EXERCISE:* Can you modify the code above so that the second call to `index` is accepted by Flux?
 ])

 == Indexing Vectors with `usize`

 #alert("success", [
 *EXERCISE:* Lets implement the `Index` trait for `Vec` using `usize` indexes.
-The definition of `valid` is too permissive, can you modify it so that flux accepts the below `impl`?
+The definition of `valid` is too permissive, can you modify it so that Flux accepts the below `impl`?
 ])